Associate in Science Degree (CIP# 1351090100)

 Estimated program expenses are given in the Financial section of this catalog.

 Admission requirements that must be satisfied prior to submitting an application to the A.S.
 Degree Program in Cardiovascular Technology are:

-- Complete the Cardiovascular Technology Prerequisite for Admission Course with a minimum grade of C
+- Complete the Cardiovascular Technology Prerequisite for Admission Courses with a minimum grade of C.

 The courses in the Cardiovascular Technology curriculum are progressive in nature, with one course building on the preceding course.
 Because of this progressive relationship, all cardiovascular courses must be completed in succession.
 If a student achieves a grade less than a “C” or withdraws from any course that is required for the Cardiovascular Technology Associate in Science degree, the student will not be allowed to continue in the clinical portion of the program.